Dojde/Hellmark.github.io/education.md

 <span style="font-size: 16px; line-height: normal;">
  - Object-oriented modelling and design
  - Algorithms, data structures and complexity
  - Real time programming
  - Database technology
  - Simulation
  - Large systems
  - Configuration management
  - Software engineering - methodology
 </span>

 ---

 ## Mathematics
 <span style="font-size: 16px; line-height: normal;">
 Industrial Engineering is one of the engineering programs which requires most courses on the subject of mathematics.
 Additionally, my master was mainly composed of courses in statitics.
 From this master (which officically is called Financial Engineering and Risk Management) I have extracted the following statistic courses.
+ - One
 - Stationary Stochastic Processes
 - Mathematical Statistics, Time Series Analysis
 - Monte Carlo and Empirical Methods for Stochastic Inference

 ---